flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 }
 ```

-Alternatively, you can use a similar implementation to the default `TextInputClient`.<br>
+As an alternative, you can use a similar implementation to the default `TextInputClient`.
-For more details, see the [insertContent implementation]({{site.master-api}}/flutter/services/TextInputClient/insertContent.html) for more details.
+To learn how to do this, see the [insertContent implementation]({{site.master-api}}/flutter/services/TextInputClient/insertContent.html).

-In the future, you can prevent being broken by changes to an interface
+To prevent breaking changes to an interface, use `with TextInputClient` rather than
-by using `with TextInputClient` rather than `implements TextInputClient`.
+`implements TextInputClient`.

 ## Timeline